John Bowlby: Family background

 During World War I, Bowlby's father Anthony was on military service.
 He came home once or twice a year and had little contact with him and his siblings.
 His mother received letters from Anthony but she did not share them with her children.

-At the age of seven, Bowlby was sent to [school ], as was common for boys of his social status.
+At the age of seven, Bowlby was sent to boarding school, as was common for boys of his social status.
 Bowlby's parents decided to send both him and his older brother Tony to a prep school, to protect them from the bombing attacks due to the ongoing war.
 In his 1973 work Separation: Anxiety and Anger, Bowlby wrote that he regarded it as a terrible time for him.
 He later said, "I wouldn't send a dog away to boarding school at age seven".
 However, earlier Bowlby had considered boarding schools appropriate for children aged eight and older.
 In 1951, he wrote: If the child is maladjusted, it may be useful for him to be away for part of the year from the tensions which produced his difficulties, and if the home is bad in other ways the same is true.
 The boarding school has the advantage of preserving the child's all-important home ties, even if in slightly attenuated form, and, since it forms part of the ordinary social pattern of most Western communities today [1951], the child who goes to boarding school will not feel different from other children.
 Moreover, by relieving the parents of the children for part of the year, it will be possible for some of them to develop more favorable attitudes toward their children during the remainder.

 Bowlby married Ursula Longstaff, the daughter of a surgeon, on 16 April 1938, and they had four children, including Sir Richard Bowlby, who succeeded his uncle as third Baronet.

 Bowlby died at his summer home on the Isle of Skye, Scotland.